Rules and categories

 What we left out

-We think the rules above represent a complete view of what is and isn't compatible with respect to Protobuf schemas.
+We think the rules above represent a complete view of compatibility with respect to Protobuf schemas.

 We cover every available field within a FileDescriptorSet